CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-12-11.md

-# CPANSec bi-weekly meeting minutes 2025-12-11
+# CPANSec bi-weekly meeting 2025-12-11

+- 2025-12-11 @ 16:00 UTC.
+- Meeting intended on Element Call (native video chat in Element client), but due technical issues among some of the attendees, we moved to Google Meet.

+## Attending

 - @jjatria, @sjn, @stigtsp, @thibaultduponchelle, @timlegge, Michael

-## Attending
+## Minutes

 - [x] Introductions
   - Michael (north-of-nowhere, mjmc) introduced himself, and was welcomed!